 USCeRA is the University of South Carolina's electronic research administration software system.
-It includes electronic grants routing and approval as well as human subjects applications submission and routing.
+It includes electronic grants routing and approval of proposals as well as human subjects applications submission and routing.
 If you have not registered for USCeRA, complete the registration form before getting started.

 - Application receipt dates vary.
 See the specific grant program guidelines.